DAPHNE Scheduling

 daphne --vec --args x=1,y=2.2,z="foo" example.daphne

-NOTE: the DAPHNE system relies on the vectorized (tile) execution engine to support parallelism at the node level.
-The vectorized execution engine takes decision concerning work partition and assignment during applications’ execution.
-Therefore, one needs always to use the option --vec with any of the scheduling options that we present in this document.
+DAPHNE relies on its vectorized execution engine to support parallelism at the node level.
+The vectorized execution engine makes decisions concerning work partitioning and assignment during the execution of a DaphneDSL script.
+Therefore, one always needs to use the option --vec

 Multithreading Options